JAShufelt/Zip-Code-Project-2/README.txt

+This program uses multiple .cpp and .h files, the .cpp with the main functions are "Initialization.cpp" and "Search.cpp"

+*Initialization.cpp*
+(must be compiled with buffer.cpp headerBuffer.cpp indexRecord.cpp and record.cpp)
-This program uses multiple .cpp and .h files, the .cpp with the main function is "Initialization.cpp" This program initializes many things and prepares the program so that the search function can operate easily
+This program initializes many things and prepares the program so that the search function can operate easily

 To initialize a CSV...